emberjs/rfcs/text/0000-handlebars-strict-mode.md

    Similarly, there are some not ideal semantics issues with `(action ...)` around how the function's `this` is bound.
-We similarly considered fixing it in strict mode but ultimately decided it wouldn't be appropiate.
+We similarly considered fixing it in strict mode but ultimately decided it wouldn't be appropriate.

 ## Unresolved questions